WladimirSidorenko/DASA/README.rst

 Root EDU
 ^^^^^^^^

-To predict the polarity of a tweet based on the root EDU (*i.e.*, the nucleus of the nucleus), we used the following commands to create and test the models:
+To predict the polarity of a document based on the root EDU (*i.e.*, the top-most nucleus), I used the following commands to create and test the models:

 .. code-block:: shell